aditiisaxena/Grad-Guru/README.md

 # Grad-Guru
 ## Introduction
 Grad Guru is a comprehensive 'College Decision Support System' designed to simplify and streamline the college selection process for students globally.
-This README provides an overview of the project, its objectives, features, and technical aspects.
+This README overviews the project, objectives, features, and technical aspects.
 ## Table of Contents
 - [Grad-Guru](#grad-guru)
   - [Introduction](#introduction)